 There are so many Everest Base Camp trek highlights.
 One of them is Lukla, which is a small town and the entry point into the region.
 It is the home of Tenzing Hillary Airport, which is considered the most dangerous airport in the world.
 Similarly, another highlight is Tengboche, which houses Dawa Choling Gompa, the most significant religious heritage in the region.
 And of course, there is the Everest Base Camp, the most crucial highlight of the journey.

 The difficulty of the Everest Base Camp trek can be marked as moderate.
-It has attributes that make the journey tough, such as the high altitude, rough terrain, and extreme weather, but at the same time, there are features that offer the trekkers some relief, such as the hotels and lodges that offer great food and accommodation facilities.
+It has attributes that make the journey tough, such as the high altitude, rough terrain, and extreme weather, but at the same time, some features offer the trekkers some relief, such as the hotels and lodges that offer great food and accommodation facilities.
 Whatever the case, the Everest Base Camp trek is a journey that is generally recommended to experienced trekkers.

 Best Time To Visit Everest Base Camp